Petrichor625/BATraj-Behavior-aware-Model/README.md

 Due to the policy requirements of this dataset, please request and download the **RounD** dataset from the  RounD official [website](https://www.round-dataset.com/).
 Normally, applications also take 7-14 working days to be approved.

-After downloading the dataset,  please put all your dataset files in the directory named `RounD`, and then you then run the following MATLAB script to process the raw data:
+After downloading the dataset,  please put all your dataset files in the directory named `RounD` (in the folder 'dataset'), and then you then run the following MATLAB script to process the raw data:

 ```
 rounD_preprocess.m